E-r-1-c/networking-labs/01-layer2-switching/05-lacp-etherchannel-trunking/README.md

 ## Overview

-This lab demonstrates how Link Aggregation Control Protocol (LACP) combines multiple physical switch links into a single logical EtherChannel interface.
+This lab shows how LACP combines multiple links between two switches so they can be used together instead of having STP block one of the redundant paths.
+This provides more bandwidth and keeps the connection working if one link fails.

-Two FastEthernet links were bundled into Port-Channel1 using LACP.
-The Port-Channel was configured as an 802.1Q trunk carrying VLANs 10 and 20, while Rapid PVST+ treated the EtherChannel as a single logical path.
+Two FastEthernet links were combined into one EtherChannel.
+The EtherChannel was configured as a trunk to carry VLANs 10 and 20 between the switches, while STP treated both links as a single connection.

 ---